BioKIC/symbiota-docs/content/coll_manager/images/url_upload/_index.en.md

 lastmod: 2023-10-31
 weight: 10
 authors: ["Katie Pearson"]
+editors: ["Lindsay Walker"]
 keywords: ["images"]
 ---

 {{< notice info >}}
-  This page describes how to link images to records from a CSV of image links/URLs.
+  This page describes how to associate externally hosted images with records in your portal using a CSV of image links/URLs.
 {{</ notice >}}

 ### Adding Images via URLs